apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**5 Things to Know Before the Stock Market Opens**
+**The first iPhone game streaming service brings hundreds of licensed retro games**

-You can read more about it [here](https://www.investopedia.com/5-things-to-know-before-the-stock-market-opens-june-21-2024-8667085).
+You can read more about it [here](https://www.theverge.com/2024/6/21/24183027/antstream-emulator-apple-iphone-retro-games-ipad-streaming).

 ## Requirements
 - Python 3.8